wintoncode/Winton.DomainModelling.Abstractions/README.md

 * Make all public domain methods return a `Result<TData>`.
 Most domain operations will have a failure case that the client should be informed about, but even if they don't, by returning `Result` now it can be easily added later without breaking the public API.
 * Once an operation is in "result space", keep it there for as long as possible. `Result` has a fluent API to facilitate this.
 This is similar to how, once one operation becomes `async` it is best to make all surrounding operations `async` too.
 This can be re-phrased as, don't match on the result until the last possible moment.
 For example, in a web API this would mean only unwrapping the result in the Controller.

+### `Success`

+Represents a successful `Result`.
+To construct a `Success<Unit>` use the static `Success.Unit()` method.

+### `Failure`

+Represents a failed `Result`.
+When constructed it takes an `Error` which contains the details about why the failure occurred.

 ## Errors

-A `Failure` result requires an error in order to convey information about why an operation failed.
 Like exceptions, errors form a hierarchy, with all errors deriving from the base `Error` type.
 This library defines a few common domain error types, which are listed below, but it is expected that more specific errors will be defined on a per-domain basis.

 Some recommendations on designing errors:
 * Try not to create custom errors that are too granular.
 Model them as you would entities and use the language of the domain model to guide their creation.
 The concept should make sense to a domain expert.